 Simple to edit

 Bitmap images are composed of blocks of pixels, which means they’re easy to edit and maintain.
-They can be converted into vector graphics with a little bit of work, and they’re also easy to compress into smaller file sizes.
+Conversion from bitmap to vector graphics also helps extend their usability, while compressing them allows you to create smaller file sizes without sacrificing too much detail.

-Animation created from them run well on older devices
+Animation created from bitmap images runs well on older devices

 Can be compressed into really small files